-LIMPRINT (Lymphoedema IMpact and PRevalence – INTernational Lympoedema Framework) is an international epidemiology study aimed at capturing the size and impact of chronic oedema in different countries and health services across the world.
-The focus is to provide evidence to support the development and reimbursement of services.
+LIMPRINT (Lymphoedema IMpact and PRevalence – INTernational Lympoedema Framework) is an international study aimed at capturing the size and impact of chronic oedema in different countries and health services across the world.
+Focus is to provide evidence to support the development and reimbursement of lymphoedema services.